ajsimas/the-pragmatic-firewall-engineer/Core.md

 - lowercase (e.g., `webservergroup`)

 > [!NOTE]
-> It is generally to avoid using ALL CAPS for names, as this can become visually
+> It is generally best to avoid using ALL CAPS for names, as this can become
-> overwhelming and harder to read, especially in long lists of objects.
-If it is
+> visually overwhelming and harder to read, especially in long lists of objects.
-> used at all, it should be reserved for special cases.
+> If it is used at all, it should be reserved for special cases.

 #### Object types that require naming conventions

 Depending on your firewall platform, you may have different types of objects to name, but common categories include:

-- addresss objects
+- address objects
 - address groups
 - service objects
 - service groups